Updated: Aug 29

 Aug 29, 1984 - Jun 18, 2018

 Anthony started using opioids when he was 22.
 He was sent to his first rehab.
 That was the beginning of the end.
-He spent his young adult life in rehab and it never helped him become a better addict.
+He spent his young adult life in rehab and it never helped him.
 His disease kept processing.
 He really tried at the end but his power of choice was gone.
-He went from a loving person to a monster and then when he was sober he could not get over the damage he caused his loved ones.
+He went from a loving person to a monster and then when he was sober he could not get over the damage he caused to his loved ones.
 He wrote a poem toward the end of his life that I would like to share.

 Somethings are meant to be.